Untreated surface water in rivers, streams, lakes, and ponds is not safe to drink unless it is treated to remove bacteria, viruses, and parasites.

-The quality of surface water is unpredictable, because the water continually moves and pollutants can be introduced at any time.
+The quality of surface water is unknown and can change.
+Water continually moves and pollutants can be introduced at any time.
 In other words, an area of lake or stream that is fine one day may be contaminated the next.

 Biological contaminants can come from sewers and failed septic systems, boat toilets, animals, and other sources.

-Chemical contaminants, like gasoline, oil, pesticides, and heavy metals, can come from discharge pipes, chemical storage areas, gasoline tanks, oil drums, or anywhere chemicals have been used close to open water.
+Chemical contaminants—such as gasoline, oil, pesticides, and heavy metals—can come from discharge pipes, chemical storage areas, gasoline tanks, oil drums, or anywhere chemicals have been used close to open water.

-Be aware of possible contamination sources, like barnyard runoff or discharge pipes, when locating the intake pipe.
+Be aware of possible contamination sources—such as barnyard runoff or discharge pipes—when locating the intake pipe.
 Place the pipe in the deepest, most remote ‘clean water’ possible.
 Avoid areas of high algae growth.

-Treatment has two steps, filtration and disinfection.
+Treatment has two steps: filtration and disinfection.
 Both steps are necessary to remove or kill all bacteria, viruses, and parasites and make the water safe to drink.
 Plan to install a filtration and disinfection treatment system.

 - A single one-micron filter is likely to clog as it removes sediment and algae.
 As a result, home systems commonly use a series of cartridge filters, with each filter removing smaller particles.

 - Another option is a rapid sand filter followed by two cartridge filters.
 These systems filter all the water entering a home.

 - Some people treat only the kitchen tap water for drinking.
 An option in this case is to use reverse osmosis followed by ultraviolet light or a small distillation unit.

 Step 2.
 Disinfection is needed because some bacteria and viruses can pass through filters.